kwannoel/haskell-workshop/Outline.md

 Hi everyone, I am Noel a Y2 CS student at NUS.
 I currently work part-time for Holmusk, writing Haskell and mainly doing backend work.

 ## Objectives:
-During this workshop we will build a terminal interface for playing go.
+During this workshop we will recognize recurring patterns in our code and learn ways of abstracting them.

-From this we will learn the following parts:
-- Declarative programming with Haskell
 - Types
+- Typeclasses
+- Monoids
+- Functors
-- Abstractions
+- Applicatives
-- Imperative programming with Haskell
-- Ecosystem*
+- Monads

 ## What is Haskell?
 - Purely functional programming language